You are here:

 - Hormonal factors.
 Because Sjögren’s syndrome affects mostly women, female reproductive hormones may play a role.
 Although studies have shown that levels of estrogen and progesterone differ little between women with Sjögren’s syndrome and those without, higher levels of prolactin (a hormone that stimulates the production of milk after childbirth and the production of progesterone in the ovary) are found in women with Sjögren’s syndrome.
 Research is also looking at how the disease affects men and women differently.

 - Medication treatment.
 Studies have shown that cevimeline, is effective at easing dry eyes, as well as dry mouth, and that the immunosuppressive drug cyclophosphamide is effective for treating some of the nervous system effects of Sjögren’s syndrome.
 In a mouse model of this disorder, eye drops of an anti-CD4 antibody were effective at promoting moisture.
-On the other hand, at least two other therapies under investigation for Sjögren’s syndrome—the biologic response modifier etanercept and the mild male hormone dehydroepiandrosterone have not proven to be effective.
+On the other hand, other therapies under investigation for Sjögren’s syndrome have not proven to be effective.

 - Predicting lung involvement.
 Knowing who is at highest risk of certain complications can enable doctors to identify and treat these problems earlier and more appropriately.
 One study showed that serum levels of beta-2 microglobulin (a protein made by plasma cells and associated with inflammation) were higher in people who later developed lung problems with primary Sjögren’s syndrome.